mrm272/ThetaChi-AlphaBeta-FamilyTree/README.md

  * Play around with graph nodes (they bounce around and collide with each other using a physics engine!)

 This family tree is entirely data-driven and easy to update.
-Data is pulled from a [google spreadsheet].
+Data is pulled from [https://docs.google.com/spreadsheets/d/e/2PACX-1vQqINcM2P46xUXHdEIlEr1EngC4Q7bN7tV_AjHEMXze8OQUkvbR8urX3jOkGrYgiXBEJL1fkzdMMBjw/pubhtml].

 ## How does it work?